What is a jewelry appraisal?

-The insurance company’s obligation is to replace a lost item with one of equal quality – spending what it takes, up to the amount scheduled for that item.
+Remember, the insurance company’s obligation is to replace a lost item with one of equal quality, spending what it takes, up to the amount scheduled for that item.
 Because insurance companies obtain discounts from their replacement sources, they end up paying out less than the typical retail replacement figure states.
 If you opt for a cash settlement, it will usually be at this lower amount.
-More and more insurance companies are asking appraisers to be conservative in their values which can reduce insurance premiums.

 What should I have appraised?

 Your insurance policy will state a coverage for unscheduled specialty items such as furs and jewelry.
 Generally, items worth less than $500 do not require the detailed description of an appraisal and the costs become prohibitive.

 If the value of an individual item is $1000 or more, it usually deserves an appraisal and you list it on your scheduled property rider.
 This is where the real strength of the independent appraisal comes in.
 With a qualified appraisal, the insurance company has specific requirements for replacement and you have a document to make sure that happens.
 The grading of the replacement has to measure up to what was lost, so it should be examined by the same professional appraiser.